 Unverified sources state that Pakistan based experts were able to locate the incursion later on the basis of hints provided by the actual hackers who infiltrated the networks.

-According to assertions made by the same analysts located in Pakistan and China, similar attack that targeted Pakistan’s naval assets was carried out in March.
+According to assertions made by the same analysts located in Pakistan and China, a similar attack that targeted Pakistan’s naval assets was carried out in March.

-Chinese state-sponsored cyberattack on India’s power plants in October 2020 caused major power outages in Mumbai.
+A Chinese state-sponsored cyberattack on India’s power plants in October 2020 caused major power outages in Mumbai.
 The same was, however, denied by China.